 PROPOSAL REVIEW CRITERIA MAX.
-POINTS High need as defined by Map-receipt (points determined by percentage of Map students 20 served at the institution).
+POINTS High need as defined by MAP-receipt (points determined by percentage of MAP students 20 served at the institution in academic year 2024-2025).
 Strength of institution's plan to collaborate with local K-12 schools to facilitate the transition 20 to college for students receiving services under the McKinney-Vento Homeless Assistance Act and/or a student under the care of the Illinois Department of Children and Family Services Strength of institution's plan to address root causes of homelessness in a holistic manner that 15 accounts for the specialized needs for historically underrepresented populations (African American, Latinx, low-income, working adult, rural, etc.) and to provide pathways for long- term stability for such students.
 Strength of institution's plan and commitment to evaluate the success of these initiatives in 10 terms of the enrollment, retention, and completion outcomes of the identified student population(s) to bring long-term sustainability after the grant period.
-Institution commits to the creation of an implementation plan and a continuity plan as 10 deliverables during the grant period.
+Institutions should specify the method and frequency of the data collection.
+Institution commits to the creation of an implementation plan and a continuity plan within 10 30 days of award.
 If proposing to provide direct aid to students via housing vouchers or other means, the 10 strength of the institution's description of the program that includes how aid will be disbursed, any eligibility requirements or means testing that the institution plans to use, and whether these are evidence-based.
-Strength of institution's plan to guarantee that any direct student aid proposed in the grant 5 will not negatively impact a student's financial aid and that students will not need to take student loans in order to be eligible for aid from ESHI.